 6 years ago

-For four decades, the name Aaron Spelling and television went hand in hand.
-He produced so many TV favorites — out of more than 200 series and specials in total — that we couldn't even begin to list them here.
-And even harder than listing them all would be choosing one favorite.
-How would we ever pick just one great Spelling show?
+Spelling produced so many TV favorites — out of more than 200 series and specials in total — that we couldn't even begin to list them here.
+Even harder than listing them all would be choosing one favorite.
+How could we ever pick just one great Spelling show?

-1970s: This decade presented a nearly impossible decision.
-Spelling was behind two of the absolute greatest cop shows of the '70s.
-We were so close to presenting a clip of Starsky & Hutch, but in the end, Charlie's Angels won out (thanks in large part to our love for Farrah Fawcett).
+This decade presented a nearly impossible decision.
+Spelling was behind two of the absolute greatest cop shows of the '70s, including "Starsky & Hutch."
+But in the end, we had to go with "Charlie's Angels" starring Farrah Fawcett, Kate Jackson, Jaclyn Smith, John Forsythe, and David Doyle.

-1990s: This decade brought us some fantastic Spelling shows, like Melrose Place and Sunset Beach, but the one obvious choice is the show that spanned the entire decade and absolutely represents the '90s for a generation … Beverly Hills, 90210.
+This decade brought us some fantastic Spelling shows, like "Melrose Place" and "Sunset Beach."
+But there is one obvious choice: the show that spanned the entire decade and absolutely represents the '90s for a generation … "Beverly Hills, 90210."

 Though Aaron Spelling died in 2006, he still produced some beloved shows in his last decade.
 We loved "Charmed" and "Summerland" … but we'll say a final goodbye to Spelling with a clip from "7th Heaven," Spelling's longest-running series.